speakeasy-api/sdk-generation-action/README.md

   - `companyURL: https://www.mycompany.com`
   - `companyEmail: info@mycompany.com`

+## Validation

+The action runs through the following steps:

+- Downloads the latest (or pinned) version of the Speakeasy CLI
+- Clones the associated repo
+- Downloads or loads the latest OpenAPI doc from a url or the repo
+- Validates the OpenAPI doc using the Speakeasy CLI Validation Tool
+- Returns success or failure based on detected warnings/errors

 ## Inputs

 ### `speakeasy_api_key`

 **Required** The Speakeasy API Key to use to authenticate the CLI run by the action.
 Create a new API Key in the [Speakeasy Platform](https://app.speakeasyapi.dev).

+### `action`

+The action to run, valid options are `validate`, `generate`, `finalize` or `release`, defaults to `generate`.

 ### `mode`